 Eclectic left the National College of Naturopathic Medicine and expanded into a larger location in Milwaukie, Oregon.
 More employees were hired and new products were added to the line.

 Up to this point, herbs were wildcrafted and grown on Dr. Alstat's personal farm.
-With the growth of the company, it was time to expand the agricultural arm and a 90-acre farm in the pristine Oregon countryside was purchased.
+With the growth of the company, it was time to expand the agricultural arm to a 90-acre farm in the pristine Oregon countryside.

 International interest in our products began with Japan.
 Our products are now sold in many countries.

-Another expansion lead Eclectic to a large building in downtown Sandy, Oregon.
-Custom refit to hold 2 Lloyd stills, a full lab, and production facilities encompassing 22,000 feet.
+Another expansion led Eclectic to a large building in downtown Sandy, Oregon.
+It was custom refit to hold 2 Lloyd stills, a full lab, and production facilities encompassing 22,000 feet.

 Eclectic purchases its final home, the historic McKinnon airpark in Sandy, Oregon.
 Production and manufacturing occurs in the updated aircraft hangar.
 Surrounded by the Bull Run Wildlife Preserve, this beautiful location also serves as a haven for many native wildlife species.

 Revitalization Retreats.
 Eclectic starts hosting nature retreats for naturopathic doctors and students on its certified organic farm.